-The coronavirus has taken the world by storm.
-And while we have to keep our dogs safe, I wanted to focus this post primarily on my dog parents.
-I thought it was necessary to shift focus today due to the gravity of the situation, particularly since we’ve all been mandated to self-isolate and quarantine ourselves.
+COVID-19 and its disastrous effects have taken the world by storm.
+And while we have to keep our dogs safe during this time, I wanted to focus this post primarily on my dog parents.
+I thought it was necessary to shift focus today due to the gravity of the situation, particularly since we’ve all been mandated to self-isolate and quarantine ourselves, which can result in another devasting blow- coronavirus cabin fever.

 Cabin fever and its insidious effects are real and are sure to creep in if you’re not careful.
 Too much isolation can lead to restlessness, irritability, or anxiety, and depression in more severe cases.